-As part of this In-Depth Check, a Programme Logic Model (PLM) for the Shannon Bridge Crossing project has been prepared. standard evaluation tool and further information on it is available in the Public Spending Code.
+As part of this In-Depth Check, a Programme Logic Model (PLM) for the Shannon Bridge Crossing project has been prepared.
+A PLM is a standard evaluation tool and further information on it is available in the Public Spending Code.